What is Federal Work Study?

 The Federal Work Study Program provides part-time jobs for students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to each student’s course of study.
 Since Federal Work Study is a campus-based program, funding is limited and this type of assistance usually goes to the earliest applicants with the highest need.
 Funds may become available throughout the year as students do not work their full amount of eligibility.

 Both.
-If you work on campus, you’ll work or Reynolds.
-If you work off campus, your employer will usually be a private nonprofit organization or a public agency, and the work performed must be in the public interest.
-Some schools might have agreements with private for-profit employers for Federal Work Study jobs, which must be judged relevant to your course of study (to the maximum extent possible).
+If you work on campus, you’ll work for Reynolds.
+If you work off campus, your employer will usually be a nonprofit organization or a public agency, and the work performed must be in the public interest.

 How much will I make?